Amazing Grace | Ephesians 2:1-10

 True Nature Of Salvation

-• Salvation Is By Grace Through Faith, Eph.
+• Salvation is by grace through faith, Eph.
 2:8 (Faith is believing and trusting).

-• Salvation Is A Gift Of God, Eph.
+• Salvation is a gift of God, Eph.
 2:8.

 “The purpose of God’s creative activity is not merely to have a people, as if he were constructing a work of art.
 Rather, this new creation is to be active and productive like the Creator.
 Christians are to do good works, which God prepared in advance for us to do.
 Salvation is not from work, but it surely is for works that is, living is living obediently and productively.”

-This is Amazing Grace.
 The young British boy John Newton was born and raised in England.
-He lost his mother at 6.
+He lost his mother at age six.
 John got himself into all kinds of wrong activities.
-We are told that he served on a slave ship and perhaps took advantage of some of the slaves sexually.
-John surrendered his life later when he was reading Thomas a’ Kempis, ‘The Imitation of Christ.’
-At 39 John Newton became a minister and served among other parishes the Olney Parish Church of Saints Peter and Paul which is a small town between Oxford and Cambridge.
-Today, the fourteenth century church standing next to a cemetery at Olney has this inscription on the wall “John Newton, Clerk; once an infidel and libertine, a servant of slaves in Africa, was by the rich mercy of our Lord and Saviour Jesus Christ preserved, restored, pardoned, and appointed to preach the faith he had long laboured to destroy.”
+He eventually served on a slave ship and is known to have taken advantage of some of the slaves, even sexually.
+Later in life, John surrendered his life while reading some writings by Thomas à Kempis in ‘The Imitation of Christ.’
+At age thirty-nine, John Newton became a minister and served in several parishes, including the Olney Parish Church of Saints Peter and Paul, a small town between Oxford and Cambridge.
+To this day, the fourteenth century church has this inscription on the wall that says

-Amazing Grace how sweet the sound
+Amazing Grace, how sweet the sound

 that saved a wretch like me.